Information for Parents Whose Adult Child Has Never Left Home…

 What are the Types of Developmental Disabilities That Justify Creating a Special Needs Trust?

 “Developmental disabilities” are severe chronic conditions caused by mental and/or physical impairments.
 Individuals with intellectual or developmental disabilities may be so profoundly impacted that they will never be able to live independently.
-Most of these deficits are apparent long before a child reaches the age of 22.
-These disabilities will last the lifetime of the person.
+Most of these disabilities are apparent long before a child reaches the age of 22, some are not.
+Unfortunately for these individuals, these disabilities will last a lifetime.

 Congress recently passed the SNT Fairness Act.
 This law allows for an individual to create his/her own self-settled (First Party) Special Needs Trust.
 The prior law required a parent, grandparent or an order of the court to create such a trust.
 A Special Needs Trust can really make a difference in the life of someone important to you.
-Contact me today to discuss the details of your circumstances and I will guide you to a resolution.
+Contact me today to discuss the details of this law and I will guide you going forward.